Skip to main content

 The Primordial Teacher Before Buddha: Tonpa Shenrab, Yungdrung Bön, and the Salem Layer in Tibetan Religion

 The Yungdrung Bön lineage of pre-Buddhist Tibet traces itself to Tonpa Shenrab Miwoche, a primordial enlightened teacher who predates Buddha Shakyamuni and taught the original dharma.
-The Urantia Book documents Andite cultural transmission through Tibet and the Salem missionary enterprise reaching the remotest tribes of Eurasia.
-Tonpa Shenrab preserves the pre-Buddhist Salem monotheistic-enlightenment teaching layer beneath the subsequent Buddhist overlay, parallel to the Brahmanic, Taoist, Io-Maori, and druidic esoteric preservations.
+The Urantia Book documents Andite cultural transmission through Tibet and a Salem missionary enterprise that reached the remotest tribes of Eurasia.
+Tonpa Shenrab preserves the pre-Buddhist Salem teaching layer beneath the later Buddhist overlay, a parallel to the Brahmanic, Taoist, Io-Maori, and druidic preservations elsewhere.

 The Primordial Teacher Before Buddha: Tonpa Shenrab, Yungdrung Bön, and the Salem Layer in Tibetan Religion